Recent Posts

 The blazon of arms for Tift College is: Argent, a cross Sable with a maltese cross of the first, on a chief Azure three roses Or barbed Vert (Tift, 1967, p.107).

 The arms of St. Augustine's Parish in Maryland were covered in my previously article on Temple's design; without hard evidence its entirely likely that Temple created these arms.
-I've sent correspondence to Augustine Parish inquiring about design information for their coat of arms which I rendered above and placed within a gothic quatrefoil seal--really to give the parish something for their time and assistance with my research request.
+I've sent correspondence to Augustine Parish inquiring about design information for their coat of arms which I rendered above and added the processional cross which he used in a few designs.

 Coat of arms of St. Peter's Cathedral in Helena, Montana